thedevbones/project-hillbilly/README.md

 -	Search for bugs that need to be fixed.
 -	Allow the moon and sun to move as the day/levels progress.

+**Jordan**
+-	Optimize and refactor the game's code
+-	Refine all game mechanics
+-	Release the game on itchmio
+-	Add more weapons to the game

 <!-- Optional -->
 <!-- ## License -->
 <!-- This project is open source and available under the [...
 License](). -->